jina-ai/finetuner/docs/components/tuner/evaluation.md

 ```

 To customize the computed metrics, an optional `metrics` argument can be provided in
-the Evaluator constructor, that maps metric names to metric functions and keyword
+the Evaluator constructor, that maps metric names to metric functions and their keyword
 arguments.
 For example:

 ```python